 Explanation

-In this example, the string class creates a string variable named message.
-After that, the message variable is initialized with the string "Hello, This is Cpp Tutorial world!", and then printed to the screen using the cout object.
+In this instance, the string class generates a string variable called message.
+Subsequently, the message variable is set with the string "Greetings, This is C++ Tutorial world!", and then displayed on the screen utilizing the cout object.

 To Read More: C++ String